ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

 ssh ubuntu@172.16.103.180
 ```

-You migh get a message like shown below, simply type `yes` and you will be in your main VM -
+You might get a message like shown below, simply type `yes` and you will be in your main VM -

 ```
 The authenticity of host '172.16.114.203 (<no hostip for proxy command>)' can't be established.